Human polyomavirus 2

-Human polyomavirus 2, commonly referred to as the JC virus or John Cunningham virus, is a type of human polyomavirus (formerly known as papovavirus).
-It was identified by electron microscopy in 1965 by ZuRhein and Chou, and by Silverman and Rubinstein, and later isolated in culture and named using the two initials of a patient, John Cunningham, with progressive multifocal leukoencephalopathy (PML).
-The virus causes PML and other diseases only in cases of immunodeficiency, as in AIDS or during treatment with immunosuppressive drugs (e.g. in organ transplant patients).
+Human polyomavirus 2, commonly referred to as the JC virus or John Cunningham virus, is a type of human polyomavirus.
+It was identified by electron microscopy in 1965 by ZuRhein and Chou, and by Silverman and Rubinstein.
+It was later isolated in culture and named using the initials of a patient by the name of John Cunningham from whom it was isolated and had developed progressive multifocal leukoencephalopathy (PML).
+The virus causes leukoencephalopathy and other diseases only in cases of immunodeficiency, as in AIDS or during treatment with immunosuppressive drugs (e.g. in organ transplant patients).

 Infection and pathogenesis

 The initial site of infection may be the tonsils, or possibly the gastrointestinal tract.
 The virus then remains latent in the gastrointestinal tract and can also infect the tubular epithelial cells in the kidneys, where it continues to reproduce, shedding virus particles in the urine.
 In addition, recent studies suggest that this virus may latently infect the human semen as well as the chorionic villi tissues.
-Serum antibodies against Human polyomavirus 2 have also been found in spontaneous abortion affected women as well as in women who underwent voluntary interruption of pregnancy.
+Serum antibodies against Human polyomavirus 2 have also been found in spontaneous abortion-affected women as well as in women who underwent voluntary interruption of pregnancy.

 Human polyomavirus 2 can cross the blood–brain barrier into the central nervous system, where it infects oligodendrocytes and astrocytes, possibly through the 5-HT2A serotonin receptor.
 Human polyomavirus 2 DNA can be detected in both non-PML affected and PML-affected (see below) brain tissue.

 Human polyomavirus 2 found in the central nervous system of PML patients almost invariably have differences in promoter sequence to Human polyomavirus 2 found in healthy individuals.
 It is thought that these differences in promoter sequence contribute to the fitness of the virus in the CNS and thus to the development of PML.
 Certain transcription factors present in the early promoter sequences of Human polyomavirus 2 can induce tropism and viral proliferation that leads to PML.
 The Spi-B factor was shown to be crucial in initiating viral replication in certain strains of transgenic mice.
 The protein encoded by these early sequences, T-antigen, also plays a key role in viral proliferation, directing the initiation of DNA replication for the virus as well as performing a transcriptional switch to allow for the formation of the various capsid and regulatory proteins needed for viral fitness.
 Further research is needed to determine the exact etiological role of T-antigen, but there seems to be a connection to the early initiation of the active virus from its archetypal dormant state.

 Immunodeficiency or immunosuppression allows Human polyomavirus 2 to reactivate.
 In the brain, it causes the often fatal progressive multifocal leukoencephalopathy, or PML, by destroying oligodendrocytes.
 Whether this represents the reactivation of Human polyomavirus 2 within the CNS or seeding of newly reactivated Human polyomavirus 2 via blood or lymphatics is unknown.
 Several studies since 2000 have suggested that the virus is also linked to colorectal cancer, as Human polyomavirus 2 has been found in malignant colon tumors, but these findings are still controversial.